Vectormike/glowing-memory/README.md

 Since we have the monetary value stored in an account, the user can decided to withdraw to a physical bank account.

+## Database Schema

+The image below is an full representation of the database schema.

 ![Database Schema](dbdiagram.png)

 ### API Endpoints